OpenNebula/marketplace-docs/source/service/oneke.rst

 Create a K8s Cluster
 --------------------

-Once the OneKE Virtual Appliance has been imported, a new cluster can be created by instantiating the OneKE OneFlow Service as it is shown in the following
+Once the OneKE Virtual Appliance has been imported, a new cluster can be created by instantiating the OneKE OneFlow Service as shown here:

 .. prompt:: bash $ auto